LaurentVeyssier/Route-planner-algorithm/README.md

 # A* algorithm

-A* always select the location with shortest total distance from start to goal ("Best estimated total path cost first").
+A-Star always select the location with shortest total distance from start to goal ("Best estimated total path cost first").
 This is superior to Uniform Cost algorithm which always selects the location with shortest distance from the start location ("Best path cost first"), therefore leading to excessive exploration of the map.
 On the other hand, Uniform cost is guaranteed to return the shortest path.

 A* uses a heuristic function to estimate the distance between two locations.
 A* is guaranteed to find the solution provided this estimating function returns a distance which is less than or equal to the true path length between the points.
 Since the 2D coordinates of each locations are provided, I use the euclidian distance, or straight-line distance, between a point and the target.
 This is guaranteed to be shorter than reality.